 - A great student experience on one of Germany's loveliest university campuses

-In the computer science modules you learn to design, develop and maintain Internet-based systems and web-based information systems; you also develop expertise in the area of human-machine communication and, on the technical side, learn how the worldwide interconnectedness of various agents and systems (e.g. social networks, IT security and principles) gives rise to new phenomena and their associated threats – and how to analyse these effects.
+In the computer science modules you will learn to design, develop and maintain internet-based systems and web-based information systems.
+You will also develop expertise in the area of human-machine communication and, on the technical side, learn how new phenomena and their associated threats arise as a result of the worldwide interconnectedness of various agents and systems (e.g. social networks, IT security and internet crime), as well as how to analyse these effects.
 These competences are rounded off by knowledge on central technologies in the areas of information search and text analysis, as well as the latest fields of research, such as Web Science.

-The second elective allows you to specialise in the Society and Media area.
-When imparting the principles in the field of communication studies and humanities, it is necessary to comprehend both the Internet as a phenomenon and its social effects in their entirety.
-Moreover, you will be acquainted with the theories of human communication, learn about the difference between Internet-based media and classic media, such as radio and television.
+This degree programme also allows you to specialise in the area of society and the media.
+This elective imparts the principles of communication studies and the humanities, which are necessary to fully comprehend the internet both as a phenomenon and in terms of its effects on society.
+You will, furthermore, be acquainted with theories of human communication and learn about the difference between internet-based media and traditional mass media such as radio and television.

 Academic entry requirements